Enrolment Requirements & Course Fees

 - by quarterly instalments

-You can request a breakdown of BCNH & UG course fees by emailing email@example.com
+You can request a breakdown of BCNH course fees by emailing email@example.com

-Any student who wishes to withdraw from the course during an academic year must inform the college, in writing.
-An administration withdrawal fee of £960 will apply.
+Any student who wishes to withdraw from the course during an academic year must inform the college in writing.
+An administration withdrawal fee equivalent to one 15-credit module applies.

-There is no withdrawal fee if a student withdraws at the end of the academic year.
+There is no withdrawal fee if a student withdraws at the end of an academic year.

 Deferment must be agreed in writing between the college and the student.
-Students who wish to defer a year may do so, however, a deferral fee of £960 will apply.
-Upon re-enrolment students will be credited £600 towards the course fee (subject to re-enrolment on the course within 12 months).
+Students who wish to defer a year may do so, however a deferral fee equivalent to one 15-credit module will apply.
+Upon re-enrolment students will be credited 50% of the deferral fee towards the course fee (subject to re-enrolment on the course within 12 months).

 BCNH will charge a penalty fee / admin fee of £35 for each reminder letter in respect of missed payments.
 Reminders may be sent automatically every fortnight from the date the payment was due.
 Students whose fees are more than 2 weeks in arrears will be denied access to course materials on Moodle and tutorial support until their fees are up to date.